nicmig/MaNiLou_notes/README.md

-# MaNi_notes
+# MaNiLou_notes
-notes from Marc and me about interesting stuff and machine learning.
+notes, links and blogs from Marc, Niclas and Louis about interesting stuff, e.g. machine learning, medical imaging, embedded software, maths or whatever.